 These costs are related to corporate communications, educational conferences, costs associated with marketing and selling Kuida and preparing to launch medical cannabis through educational forums.
-The first quarter of 2019 includes marketing efforts for the launch of Kuida in the UK.
-In March, following the restrictions caused by COVID-19, the Company stopped most of its marketing efforts.
+The first quarter of 2020 includes marketing efforts for the launch of Kuida in the UK.
+In March 2020, following the restrictions caused by COVID-19, the Company curtailed most of its marketing efforts.
 Conferences and exhibitions were cancelled.
-The Company is now focused on on-line strategies for promotion of Kuida and education on medical cannabis, which significantly reduces costs during the crisis.
+The Company is now focused on on-line strategies for the promotion of Kuida and medical cannabis education, which significantly reduces costs during the crisis.